 Whithorn is situated in the south eastern corner of the Machars peninsula in Dumfries and Galloway.
 It is about 18 miles from Newton Stewart the nearest larger commercial centre and 11 miles from the former county town of Wigtown.

-The population of the settlement is 8677.
 The principal economic activities are linked to agriculture or tourism.